UMB Policy on Waivers of Formal Search Requirements for Faculty Appointments

 Candidates allowed a faculty appointment through a waiver in III.
 1-4 are exempted from the search requirement for initial appointment and for future promotions in rank, on the tenure track or the awarding of tenure.

-Candidates allowed a faculty appointment through a waiver per III.5 may be promoted to the tenure track or awarded tenure without a search if the Dean of the School in which the faculty member is appointed and the Chief Academic and Research Office are in agreement.
+Candidates allowed a faculty appointment through a waiver per III.5 may be promoted to the tenure track without a search with approval of the Provost or awarded tenure without a search only by the President upon recommendation by the Dean of the School in which the faculty member is appointed.

 Candidates allowed a faculty appointment through a waiver per III.6 may not be promoted to the tenure track or awarded tenure without a search.